CoreBedtime/bwm/README.md

 # **bwm**
 bwm is a fast feeling tiling window manager for macOS built with native APIs.
-It’s designed for everyone who want full control over how their windows behave!
+It’s designed for everyone who wants control over how their windows behave!

 - 🔲 **Tiling layouts** — horizontal, vertical, and master-stack modes
 - ⚡ **Lightweight & native** — written in Objective-C using CoreGraphics and macOS mach APIs